dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ```

 The `Uri` is constructed using the `admin` endpoint name prefixed with the `_` sentinel.
 This is a convention to indicate that the `admin` segment is the endpoint name belonging to the `apiservice` service.
 For more information, see [.NET Aspire service discovery](../service-discovery/overview.md).

+### Additional considerations

+When calling the `WithEndpoint` extension method, the `callback` overload exposes the raw <xref:Aspire.Hosting.ApplicationModel.EndpointAnnotation>, which allows the consumer to customize many aspects of the endpoint.

+The `AllocatedEndpoint` property allows you to get or set the endpoint for a service.
+The `IsExternal` and `IsProxied` properties determine how the endpoint is managed and exposed: `IsExternal` decides if it should be publicly accessible, while `IsProxied` ensures DCP manages it, allowing for internal port differences and replication.

+> [!TIP]
+> If you're hosting an external executable that runs its own proxy and encounters port binding issues due to DCP already binding the port, try setting the `IsProxied` property to `false`.
+This prevents DCP from managing the proxy, allowing your executable to bind the port successfully.

+The `Name` property identifies the service, whereas the `Port` and `TargetPort` properties specify the desired and listening ports, respectively.

+For network communication, the `Protocol` property supports **TCP** and **UDP**, with potential for more in the future, and the `Transport` property indicates the transport protocol (**HTTP**, **HTTP2**, **HTTP3**).
+Lastly, if the service is URI-addressable, the `UriScheme` property provides the URI scheme for constructing the service URI.

+For more information, see the available properties of the [EndpointAnnotation properties](/dotnet/api/aspire.hosting.applicationmodel.endpointannotation#properties).